pwnerblu/surrealra1n/README.md

 DO NOT OPEN ISSUES at Futurerestore if there's an issue with surrealra1n, it most likely isn't futurerestore's fault.

-# Version Compatibility:
+# Compatibility:

-A7 devices: iOS 11.3 - 12.5.6 (tethered & untethered), 10.3.3 as an untethered OTA downgrade, tethered 10.x restores will not boot currently
+A7 devices: iOS 11.3 - 12.5.6 (tethered & untethered), 10.3.3 as an untethered OTA downgrade, tethered 10.x restores will not boot currently and thus not supported.

 A8 devices: iOS 11.3 - 12.5.6 (tethered & untethered, but cannot boot yet because I haven't finished the firmware key list)